-We rely on licensing agreements with VFMCRP and JT for the international development and marketing of Rayaldee.
+We rely on licensing agreements with VFMCRP (as defined below) and JT (as defined below) for the international development and marketing of Rayaldee.
 Failure to maintain these license agreements could prevent us from successfully developing and commercializing Rayaldee worldwide.

-In May 2016, EirGen, our wholly-owned subsidiary, partnered with VFMCRP through a Development and License Agreement (the "VFMCRP Agreement") for the development and marketing of Rayaldee in Europe, Canada, Mexico, Australia, South Korea and certain other international markets.
+In May 2016, EirGen, our wholly-owned subsidiary, partnered with Vifor Fresenius Medical Care Renal Pharma ("VFMCRP") through a Development and License Agreement for the development and marketing of Rayaldee in Europe, Canada, Mexico, Australia, South Korea and certain other international markets.
 The license to VFMCRP potentially covers all therapeutic and prophylactic uses of the product in human patients, provided that initially the license is for the use of the product for the treatment or prevention of secondary hyperparathyroidism related to patients with stage 3 or 4 chronic kidney disease and vitamin D insufficiency/deficiency.
 We received a non-refundable and non-creditable upfront payment of \$50 million and a \$2.0 million payment triggered by the approval of Rayaldee in Canada for the treatment of SHPT in adults with stage 3 or 4 CKD and vitamin D insufficiency.
 EirGen is also eligible to receive up to an additional \$35 million in regulatory milestones and \$195 million in launch and sales-based milestones.
 In addition, we are eligible to receive tiered, double digit royalty payments or a minimum royalty, whichever is greater, upon commencement of sales of the product.
-The success of the VFMCRP Agreement is dependent in part on, among other things, the skills, experience and efforts of VFMCRP's employees responsible for the project, VFMCRP's commitment to the arrangement and the financial condition of VFMCRP, all of which are beyond our control.
+The success of the Development and License Agreement with VFMCRP is dependent in part on, among other things, the skills, experience and efforts of VFMCRP's employees responsible for the project, VFMCRP's commitment to the arrangement, and the financial condition of VFMCRP, all of which are beyond our control.
 In the event that VFMCRP, for any reason, including but not limited to early termination of the agreement, fails to devote sufficient resources to successfully develop and market Rayaldee internationally, our ability to earn milestone payments or receive royalty payments would be adversely affected, which would have a material adverse effect on our financial condition and prospects.